bachmmmar/nfc_sounds/readme.md

 # How to get started
 1. Get the [NFCSound](https://play.google.com/store/apps/details?id=com.bachmann.nfcsound) app from Google Play.
 2. Buy empty NFC cards in a online store of your choice.
 I bought them on Ebay <https://www.ebay.ch/sch/i.html?_nkw=292487267767>
 3. Get the [pdf](./to_print/etikett_main.pdf) with the labels from *to_print* directory which are prepared for [Avery 3659](https://www.avery-zweckform.com/produkt/universal-etiketten-3659).
+You can get the labels on Ebay <https://www.ebay.ch/sch/i.html?_nkw=161139167120>
 Or adapt the .tex file to match your labels available.
-4. Write the card identification to the NFC Cards
+4. Use the *Write NFC Cards* function to write the card identification to the according NFC Card.
-    1. Get the [NFC Tools](https://play.google.com/) app from Google Play
-    2. Open the app and navigate to the Write section
-    3. Add a new Data set
-    4. Choose *Data* at the end of the List
-    5. Fill out the three fields as followed:
-        ```
-        music/sound
-        bear
-        ```
-        The *bear* represents one of the folder names in *./app/src/main/assets/nfc_name*
-    6. Write the data to the NFC card and add the according label
-    7. Edit the Data set and continue with step v.

 # Future Features

 ## Introduction Screen
 Add a screen which allows the user to:
- - Pin the app: Currently the app enforces pinning on start.
-There are problems when pinning is not enabled in System Configuration
  - Choose different Games / Modes
- - Write NFC cards: There would be no need for entering all the names in another app.
  - Language selection

 ## Memory